veniamin-ilmer/better-standards/README.md

 Sales taxes will cause products to cost more, or products to not sell at all.

-Georgistic taxes will tax monopolistic assets (Land, electromagnetic spectrum, copyright/patents, domain names), causing owners to use the resource more efficiently.
+Georgistic taxes will tax holding onto monopolistic assets (Land, electromagnetic spectrum, copyright/patents, domain names), causing owners to use the resource more efficiently.
 It has positive externalities.

 The government should send people a request for payment.
 People should not need to fill out a tax form declaring how much they'd have to pay.
 There should be no exceptions for lower tax payment.